briandrum/codes.forchagrin.com/_chapters/chapter-1109-administration-and-enforcement.md

     property involved in the application request, as well as to all owners of property within three hundred (300) feet of the location of the property involved in the application request.
-The addresses of such owners shall be obtained from the addresses appearing on the County Auditor’s tax list or the County Treasurer’s mailing list.
+The addresses of such owners shall be obtained from the addresses appearing on the County Auditor's tax list or the County Treasurer's mailing list.
 The failure to mail notices to owners whose names do not appear on such lists, as well as the failure of delivery of such notice, shall not invalidate any such action by the Board.